Lindsey leads Northwestern to 87-77 win over Penn State

-STATE COLLEGE, Pa.
-(AP) -- Scottie Lindsey scored 17 of his 31 points in the first half and Northwestern beat Penn State 87-77 on Tuesday in the Big Ten opener for both teams.
+The Wildcats (12-2, 1-0 Big Ten) blew past the Nittany Lions for their ninth straight win, looking like a team capable of doing damage in the Big Ten in the process.
+Northwestern started fast, maintained its rapid-transition game for much of the second half and built a big enough lead to withstand a gutsy late run from the Nittany Lions.

-Vic Law added 12 points and grabbed 12 rebounds for the Wildcats (12-2), who won their ninth straight.
+''The way we played in the first half was obviously the key to the game,'' Collins said. ''We got off to a great start.
+I thought we were really sharp running our offense, sharp on the defensive end, got ourselves a lead.''

-Penn State couldn't keep up with Northwestern's scoring pace as the Nittany Lions shot just 25 for 60 (41.7 percent) from the field.
+Scottie Lindsey scored 17 of his 31 points in the first half, Vic Law added 12 points and grabbed 12 rebounds and Gavin Skelly and Bryant McIntosh chipped in 12 and 11 points, respectively, for the Wildcats.

+Isiah Brown and Nathan Taphorn hit 3-pointers on back-to-back Northwestern possessions with less than a minute left in the first half to help build a 51-32 lead.
 Lindsey made 5 of 8 3-pointers, with three in the second half where the Wildcats led by 20 or more for long stretches.

-Isiah Brown and Nathan Taphorn hit 3-pointers on back-to-back Northwestern possessions with less than a minute left in the first half to help build a 51-32 lead.
+''They came out and punched us in the mouth,'' Penn State coach Patrick Chambers said.

-Penn State mounted a 20-7 run over the final 5:16, capped by a layup and free throw from Shep Garner.
+The Nittany Lions shot just 25 for 60 (41.7 percent) from the field.
+They mounted a 20-7 run to pull within nine over the final 5:16, capped by a layup and free throw from Shep Garner.

 THE BIG PICTURE